jtirila/carnd_vehicle_detection/checlist_before_submission.md

 * [ ] The code structure (directory hierarchy etc.) makes sense and naming is OK
 * [ ] Just for the sake of it, there are at least a couple of unit tests
 * [ ] Any files need to be renamed, for example if there are any requirements on the output video name?
-* [ ] The repository structure tree in the write up has been update to match the code?
+* [ ] The repository structure tree in the writeup has been update to match the code?